 Actors: John Cusack, Ray Liotta, Amanda Peet, Pruitt Taylor Vince, Jake Busey

 Carnival of Souls (1962): One of the first movies to touch that issue, the Afterlife.
 I love dark movies, that plays with your mind with no fancy special effects, just you the viewer piecing everything together, piece by piece.
 Mary Henry was riding in a car with two other female friends, they got lured into race drag with another car that hits their car into the river.
 Mary is the sole survivor of the accident and leads a very cold and macabre life thereafter.
 She feels confused most of the time, as suspiscious, peculiar things seem to happen to her more and more.

 This single eerie face below was the subject of many nightmares growing up.

-Twist: Mary Henry was never a survivor, she was in fact dead, may be in the middle, fighting death, trying to be alive in her sub-conscious, she was indeed in between life and death in her mind.
-When death finally took her from this world, she was still fighting but before she knew it she was already gone.
+Twist: Mary Henry was never a survivor, maybe in "the middle", fighting death, trying to be alive in her sub-conscious, she was indeed in between life and death in her mind.
+When death finally took her from this world, she was kicking and screaming but before she knew it she was already gone.

 Tagline: Is there death after life?

 Director: Herk Harvey